Business Interests & Divorce

-At IBB Solicitors, our specialist lawyers are very experienced in dealing with business ownership during divorce and separation.
+At IBB Law, our specialist lawyers are very experienced in dealing with business ownership during divorce and separation.
 We regularly represent clients who want to protect their business during divorce, as well as those who want to make sure the value of their spouse’s business assets is fairly reflected in their divorce settlement.

 With particular expertise handling high-value and complex assets in the £2-10million range, we can ensure you reach a settlement that reflects your best interests as quickly and efficiently as possible.

 Protracted court proceedings can create uncertainty about the future of your business and be a major distraction from its day-to-day running.
 To avoid this, our team will seek an out-of-court settlement wherever possible using our strategic negotiation skills and methods such as mediation, collaborative law and arbitration.
 This typically allows you to get a settlement faster and at lower cost, while keeping matters private.